When Are Ticks Most Active?

 Tick protection is important all year round, but during the height of tick seasons, which are the warm months of the year, even more so.

-Warm and humid is best for ticks, so the maximum tick activity is during the height of summer when the temperature is perfect for them.
+Warm and humid conditions are best for ticks, so the maximum tick activity is during the height of summer when the temperature is perfect for them.

-But they don’t like it too hot and dry either, because apart from biting a host and drinking blood they have no other way to get liquid, they cannot drink water.
+But they don’t like it too hot and dry either, because apart from biting a host and feeding on blood, they have no other way to get liquid, they cannot drink water.
 If ticks have to wait too long in high heat and low humidity, they dry out and die.

 This is of particular interest to garden owners.
 Keeping your yard and garden tidy, clearing low shady shrubs, and letting the sun in will reduce the risk of ticks in your yard.

-When are ticks most active during the day?
+When are ticks most active day or night?

-On extremely hot, dry days they crawl under leaves and litter on the ground where they wait until it cools down a bit in the evening hours and then become active in the cool of the evening and at night.
+On extremely hot, dry days, or during midday heat, they crawl under leaves and litter on the ground where they wait until it cools down a bit in the evening hours, and then become active in the cool of the evening and at night.

 When is tick season over?

 There is no real end to the tick season.
-However, they become less active as the weather cools, so the risk of tick bites is somewhat reduced during the cold month of the year.
+However, they become less active as the weather cools, so the risk of tick bites is reduced during the cold months of the year.

 In autumn, when temperatures drop so that average day/night temperatures are below 45 degrees Fahrenheit, peak tick season could be said to have ended.
 In such cool conditions, they fall into a state of dormancy and no longer actively crawl around.